-In determining the subscription price of \$ per share, our board of directors considered a number of factors, including: the likely cost of capital from other sources, the price at which our stockholders might be willing to participate in the rights offering, historical and current trading prices of our common stock, our need for liquidity and capital and the desire to provide an opportunity to our stockholders to participate in the rights offering on a pro rata basis.
-The closing price of our common stock on , 2016, the last trading day prior to determination of the subscription price, was \$ .
+In determining the subscription price of 85% of the volume weighted average price per share of our common stock on the NASDAQ Capital Market for the five consecutive trading days immediately preceding and including May 31, 2016, rounded to the nearest penny, our board of directors considered a number of factors, including: the likely cost of capital from other sources, the price at which our stockholders might be willing to participate in the rights offering, historical and current trading prices and volatility of our common stock, our need for liquidity and capital and the desire to provide an opportunity to our stockholders to participate in the rights offering on a pro rata basis.
 In conjunction with its review of these factors, our board of directors also reviewed a range of discounts to market value represented by the subscription prices in various prior rights offerings of public companies.
-See "Risk Factors-Risks Related to the Rights Offering -The subscription price determined for the rights offering is not necessarily an indication of the value of our common stock."
+See "Risk Factors-Risks Related to the Rights Offering-The subscription price determined for the rights offering is not necessarily an indication of the value of our common stock."